DrKLO/Telegram/README.md

 **THEMING:**
 Change colors and sizes of many objects as texts, icons, headers... and create your own theme.
 Save your theme and share it easily with your friends.
-Apply themes shared by other users
+Apply themes shared by other users.

 **MEDIA:** Audio files can be shared easily from Chat Screen

 **PRIVACY:** Mobile number can be hidden from Menu Drawer and Settings menu

-**SOCIAL:** Get in touch with other Telegram+ users trough [our Google+ community](https://plus.google.com/communities/106927015963860485525)
+**SOCIAL:** Get in touch with other Telegram+ users through [our Google+ community](https://plus.google.com/communities/106927015963860485525)

 This repo contains the source code for [Telegram+ App for Android](https://play.google.com/store/apps/details?id=org.telegram.plus).